robb-j/PhysicsObserver/README.md

-# A Simple SpriteKit Contact Manager
+# A SpriteKit Contact Manager
 - Rob Anderson
 - robb-j
-- Jan 2015
+- Jul 2015

 ## Features
 - Use closures for your physics contacts
+- Add callbacks different ways; between nodes, categories or both

 ## Instructions For Setup